canjiali/PARADE/README.md

     --rerank_threshold=$rerank_threshold
 done
 ```
+You should be able to see 5 sub-folders in the `output_dir` folder,
+with each contains a train file and a test file.
+Note that if you're going to run the code on TPU, you need to upload the training/testing data to Google Cloud Storage(GCS).

 The above snippet also exists in `scripts/run.convert.data.sh`.
-Note that if you're going to run the code on TPU, you need to upload the training/testing data to Google Cloud Storage(GCS).

 If you bother getting the raw text from Anserini,
 you can also replace the `anserini/src/main/java/io/anserini/index/IndexUtils.java` file by the `extra/IndexUtils.java` file in this repo,